Postbac IRTA/CRTA Program FAQs

 After you submit your application you may want to contact investigators with whom you would like to work.
 This does not mean that you should send a general e-mail to fifty investigators.
 Such an e-mail is likely to be ignored.
 Instead, identify four or five investigators whose work interests you.
 Learn enough about what they are working on so that you can write focused, specific e-mails describing why you would like to work with them.

-How can I get information about specific NIH investigators about the research that they are conducting?
+How can I get information about specific NIH investigators, specifically about the research they are conducting?

 What if I would like to do some research at the NIH but can't afford to spend a whole year?